-Different European countries created their own variations of stories about Saint Nicholas and his miracles with two main stories prevailing.
-The first credited the benevolent bishop with anonymously gifting gold to three unmarried daughters for dowry so that they might avoid a life of prostitution.
+The first story credited the benevolent bishop with anonymously giving gold to three unmarried daughters.
+The money was dowry so that they might avoid a life of prostitution.
 Some say he tossed the gold through an open window where it landed in a stocking, the very first “stocking stuffer.”
-In the second tale, Saint Nicholas bestowed a miracle upon several murdered children by restoring them to life and bringing justice for the crime.
-These two stories formed the foundation for the legend of a generous and kind Saint Nicholas who would return each year to deliver gifts to children.
+In the second tale, St. Nicholas bestowed a miracle upon several murdered children by restoring them to life and bringing justice for the crime.

 This was our first encounter with Zwarte Piet, sporting a blackened face, dark cape, and brandishing a wooden switch to scare children.